danielyonkeucheunko/data-analyzer/README.md

 Analyzer is a compact, ready to use, data analyzer that specializes in analyzing .csv files.

+_**Please note that project is not intended for commercial use and is intended for educational purposes only**_

 ## Features

 - Load a .csv file and sort it according to certain attributes